trungtin1998/thesis/README.md

 # thesis
-Catching threat by using ELK.
+Catching windows's threats by using ELK.
 Language: Python